 The Honorary Awards Committee shall consist of:

-The Chief Operating Officer will be a standing attendee as Secretary to Council.
+The Director, Governance and Safe and Respectful Communities will be a standing attendee as Secretary to Council.

 Wherever possible, both genders should be represented on the Committee.